N0SAFE/nextjs-directus-turborepo-template/docs/RENDER-DEPLOYMENT.md

 ### Troubleshooting

+**Port scan timeout during deployment:**
+- This issue occurs when the build process takes too long
+- Our Dockerfile now builds the app during Docker build phase (not startup)
+- Uses `SKIP_STATIC_GENERATION=true` to speed up builds
+- If you still see timeouts, consider upgrading to a paid plan for faster builds

 **Service won't start:**
 - Check build logs in Render dashboard
 - Verify Dockerfile paths in render.yaml
 - Ensure all environment variables are set
+- Wait for the health check start period (120s for web service)

 **Database connection issues:**
 - Verify PostgreSQL service is running